IMELDA MARCOS AFTER FERDINAND: ACTIVITIES, FASHION, PAINTINGS, LAWSUITS, MOVIES, LOVE

 In 1994, Imelda Marcos was ranked as the world's 13th richest women, with an estimated worth of $1.6 billion.
 Most of her assets at that time were frozen in Switzerland.
 At this time she often read from her privately-published spiritual autobiography “Circles from Life” and was a firm believer in philosophies she called "A Theology of a New Human Order" and "Seven Portals to Peace and Order."
 In Manila she was known as the “iron butterfly.”
 "She's ignored," political analyst Alex Magno told New Yorker.
 "Not being invited to cocktail parties is bad enough.
 Having to break into cocktail parties is a fate worse than death.
 I've seen her sitting corners like a wallflower."

 By the early 2000s, Imelda had regained some of stature.
 She was treated as an honored guest at social events and often showed up decked out in a dazzling array of jewelry.
-She opened her own shoe museum (See Manila) and was occasionally seen having lunch at her favorite Chinese restaurant in a Manila shopping mall or at a corner table at the Penninsula Hotel.
+She opened her own shoe museum (See Manila) and was occasionally seen having lunch at her favorite Chinese restaurant in a Manila shopping mall or at a corner table at the Peninsula Hotel.

 Imelda defended herself against charges of looting up to $10 billion from the Philippine treasury and managed to wriggle out of an 18-year jail sentence for graft.
 Despite evidence that she and Ferdinand plundered billions of dollars from the treasury, Imelda remains free.
 She ran for president twice and lost and is now a congresswoman.
 In 1998, 'gave' the votes she garnered in the presidential election to the winner, Joseph Estrada, who in June 1998 asked the courts to give Imelda a presidential pardon; later that year the Supreme Court acquitted Marcos of corruption charges.
 In November 2006, she was acquitted of charges in another high-stakes graft case.

-Imelda in the 2000s
+Imelda Marcos’ Daily Life in the 2000s

-John M. Glionna wrote in the Los Angeles Times, “Surrounded by paintings by Picasso and Gauguin, an impeccably coiffed Imelda Marcos perched regally on the Louis XIV couch in her high-rise flat, discussing her topics of expertise: beauty, fashion and — of course — shoes.
-"For me, beauty has always been a religion.
-Plato said beauty is God made real," said the former Philippine first lady, wearing a green chiffon pantsuit and matching lime sandals.
-"I'm a magpie for beauty.
-But what God doesn't give, you have to make yourself."
-The 77-year-old widow is still viewed as an icon of class and grace as well as a mindless shoe maven.
-Imelda, who still sleeps only a few hours a night, spends most of her time poring over her trays of beads and collectibles to make her own jewelry.
+According to the Los Angeles Times Imelda is still viewed as an icon of class and grace as well as a mindless shoe maven.
+She still sleeps only a few hours a night, spends most of her time poring over her trays of beads and collectibles to make her own jewelry.
 And she hasn't stopped buying shoes, either: Racks of them fill a huge walk-in closet in her luxury flat in Pacific Plaza, Manila's best residential address.
 [Source: John M. Glionna, Los Angeles Times, November 5, 2006]

 Imelda’s Effort to Win Respect for Marcos and Herself